 There are circumstances in which Personal Data may be further processed for purposes that go beyond the original purpose for which the Personal Data was collected.
-When making a determination as to the compatibility of the new reason for Processing, guidance and approval must be obtained from the Information Governance Team before any such Processing may commence.
+When deciding as to the compatibility of the new reason for Processing, guidance and approval must be obtained from the Information Governance Team before any such Processing may commence.